Higher Chinese vs Standard Chinese

 The demand for PSLE Higher Chinese Tuition has been on the rise.
 Many parents are aware of schools offering Higher Chinese to Upper Primary students who are exceptionally good with their Chinese and and those who excel in their studies.
 Higher Chinese is advanced Chinese, with 20-30% more words as compared to standard Chinese and the test paper requires a higher level of mastery in terms of comprehension and composition.

 The Requirement For Higher Chinese

 Most schools offer Higher Chinese to students who have achieved 70 marks and above for their Chinese in P4 or P5.
 For SAP schools, Higher Chinese is offered right from the start in Primary.
 However, the schools have the flexibility to withdraw a student from Higher Chinese if the student does not meet the criteria of either A* in Chinese or Merit in Higher Chinese.
 After understanding more about Higher Chinese and its requirements, whether to take up the subject is still a hard decision to make.
 As a parent, you would worry about the uncertainty of your child’s ability to cope with an extra subject; as a student, you would want to know what you are facing if you chose to take up Higher Chinese.
-In this article, MindFlex Home Tuition is here to share some advice from our PSLE Higher Chinese Tutors on the difference between Higher Chinese and Standard Chinese, with regards to the syllabus, workload and the advantages it can bring.
+In this article, MindFlex Home Tuition, as a popular choice for Chinese Tuition in Singapore, is here to share some advice from our PSLE Higher Chinese Tutors on the difference between Higher Chinese and Standard Chinese, with regards to the syllabus, workload and the advantages it can bring.